Mark Kozelek: Sun Kil Moon, solo releases, and guest appearances

+On September 14, 2014, Sun Kil Moon performed at the Ottawa Folk Festival in Ottawa, Canada, and their set overlapped with that of American rock band The War on Drugs.
+Kozelek complained of noise from The War on Drugs' set bleeding over to his stage and told the audience, "I hate that beer commercial lead-guitar shit".
+He introduced his next song as being titled "The War on Drugs Can Suck My Fucking Dick".
+On October 6, 2014, Sun Kil Moon released a song about the incident, "War on Drugs: Suck My Cock".
+The War on Drugs' lead singer Adam Granduciel responded by calling Kozelek a "douche", and Kozelek released a second song about the feud titled "Adam Granofsky Blues".

 Sun Kil Moon's sixth album of original material, Universal Themes, was released on June 2, 2015.
 The album again featured drummer Steve Shelley, who previously played drums on Benji and then released an album in 2017 Common as Light and Love Are Red Valleys of Blood.
 Kozelek toured Europe, the United States, and South America in support of the album in 2017 and 2018.
 On May 11, 2018, Kozelek released an eponymously titled double CD album, which "was recorded in San Francisco hotels and studios between May 2017 and January 2018."

+In 2016, Kozelek released a collaborative studio album with Jesu, titled Jesu/Sun Kil Moon.